 What: Swim with giant blue groper.

 Level: Advanced.
 The track down to the beach is steep and you have to lug your snorkelling gear down.
 The only thing worse, is going back up.
-Harveys Return is on the North West edge of Kangaroo Island so quite exposed.
+The coastline at Harveys Return is quite exposed.
 The swells and currents were at a moderate level for our visit.
 It is definitely a calm weather, still tide snorkel

 What will you see?
 From the beach, snorkel around the rocky edges of the bay.
 We were in the water for around 40 minutes and spotted three blue gropers a bit less than a metre in length.
 Even with the poor visibility we had, they were an impressive sight.